-35 Section 4.1(f) and Section 4A.3(b) of Attachment K state "Imports across future or existing external tie lines will not be relied upon unless such imports have a Capacity Supply Obligation corresponding to the year of study, have been selected in, and are contractually bound by, a state-sponsored request for proposals, have a financially binding obligation pursuant to a contract, or may be represented by a minimum flow based on HQ Interconnection Capability Credits".
+&lt;sup>41 Section 4.1(f) and Section 4A.3(b) of Attachment K state "Imports across future or existing external tie lines will not be relied upon unless such imports have a Capacity Supply Obligation corresponding to the year of study, have been selected in, and are contractually bound by, a state-sponsored request for proposals, have a financially binding obligation pursuant to a contract, or may be represented by a minimum flow based on HQ Interconnection Capability Credits".

-consider 0 MW across Phase II as the Hydro Québec system is a winter peaking system and there may not be power available to export to New England.

-(5) Highgate is modeled at its capacity import capability based on a long-term contract to import power.
+- (4) The 950 MW value is based on a review of the Hydro Québec Interconnection Capability Credit (HQICC) in past auctions.
+When conducting an analysis based on winter peak, the ISO may consider 0 MW across Phase II as the Hydro Québec system is a winter peaking system and there may not be power available to export to New England. - (5) Highgate is modeled at its capacity import capability based on a long-term contract to import power. - (6) NECEC is an Other Transmission Facility with Network Import Interconnection Service to only import power into New England.
+NECEC is modeled based on its long-term contract to import power.